mmuzny/jawbone-up-api/Readme.md

-Ruby wrapper for the [unofficial Jawbone UP API](http://eric-blue.com/projects/up-api/).
+Ruby wrapper for the [unofficial Jawbone UP API](http://eric-blue.com/projects/up-api/), updated using [new unofficial documentation](https://niklaslindblad.se/2013/07/jawbone-up-api-updates/).

 Work in progress.